roupasz/roupasz.github.io/README.md

 Terminal based portfolio website for CodeNerve

 ## Custom domains and GitHub Pages configuration

+At the moment this repo is accessible publicly via https://zoisroupas.dev.

+In order to configure this:
 - Order your dns name from your favorite registrar.
 In this case the domain is registered via https://porkbun.com
     - Create A records, point your apex domain to the IP addresses for GitHub Pages in https://porkbun.com/account/domainsSpeedy?fo=1&oid=5117993
         ```